DrTableBasse/HomeLabV1/Compose/WatchTower/ReadMe.md

 ## Next Step

-- Monitorer dans Grafana les logs et faire de jolies dashboard.
+- Monitor logs in Grafana and create beautiful dashboards.